YuvarajGH/xebia/README.md

   - Clone this repository
   - Open command prompt, Change directory to "xebia-assignment"
   - run with `mvn test spring-boot:run` command
-  - On successfull run, you can access the application with http://localhost:8080/xebia-assignment/employee/
+  - On successfull run, you can access the application with the url http://localhost:8080/xebia-assignment/employee/